Vizzuality/gfw-doc-api/source/index.html.md

 # Introduction

-Welcome to the Resource Watch API Documentation
+Welcome to the Global Forest Watch API Documentation